Equality, fairness, and justice are all concepts that the United States promotes as some of its highest values.

-Furthermore, it is well-known that in our credit system, consumers are actually rewarded for having debt and penalized for paying in cash, because taking on debt is one of the primary ways of establishing a payment history.
-Sometimes paying off a loan can actually cause your score to dip, although it would seem that your credit risk has decreased.
-Clearly, having more debt would make you more of a credit risk, yet credit scores reward this behavior.
+Furthermore, it is well-known that in our credit system, consumers are rewarded for having debt and penalized for paying in cash, because taking on debt is one of the primary ways of establishing a payment history.
+You would think that being burdened with more debt would make you a higher credit risk, yet credit scoring models are designed to reward this behavior.

 The goal of a credit score is to indicate who is creditworthy and who is not, which should depend on an individual’s ability and willingness to repay an obligation.
 Yet this quality is not always reflected in one’s credit score.
 Instead, credit scores are based exclusively on what is and is not in one’s credit file, which often doesn’t tell the whole story.

 If you’re familiar with the credit system, it’s not exactly shocking that the credit bureaus have been abusing their power.
 This is just one example of the dysfunction that runs deep in the credit system and causes widespread harm to consumers.

 The Equal Credit Opportunity Act of 1974 was enacted in an effort to prevent discrimination in lending.
-In the 1970’s, people started to pay attention to credit discrimination against consumers based on age, race, gender, and other factors.
+In the 1970s, people started to pay attention to credit discrimination against consumers based on age, race, gender, and other factors.
 In 1972, the National Commission on Consumer Finance revealed that there was widespread discrimination against women in the credit industry.
 A congressional report identified 13 discriminatory practices used specifically against women.